mstolet/Harvest-Data-Analysis/README.md

 - Statsmodels (see how to install: https://www.statsmodels.org/stable/install.html)

-And a text editing program.
+And a text editing program where you can run this python code.
 I am using Jupyter Notebook, you can learn how to install it in:

 https://docs.jupyter.org/en/latest/install/notebook-classic.html

+Google Colab should also work just fine.

 # Usage
-This code is helpfull when it comes to running t-tests and correlations tests on a database to test whether a hypothesis is true or false.
+This code is helpfull when it comes to running t-tests and correlation tests on a database to examine whether a hypothesis can be accepted or rejected.

 # Tasks Descriptions